openstack-archive/fuel-library/deployment/puppet/openstack/README.md

        it is reachable by its floating ip address (which will require some security groups)

-## Building your own custom deployment scenario for Openstack
+## Building your own custom deployment scenario for OpenStack

-The classes included in the Openstack module are implemented using a number of other modules.
+The classes included in the OpenStack module are implemented using a number of other modules.
 These modules can be used directly to create a customized openstack deployment.